sekai-soft/galerie/README.md

 There are three ways you are able to connect to Pocket

 * On the hosted instance, a Pocket application is already available, so you can just log in with your Pocket account
-* On your self-hosted instance
-    * You can create your own Pocket developer application and authorize yourself via OAuth
+* On your self-hosted instance, you can create your own Pocket developer application and authorize yourself via OAuth
     1. Create a new Pocket developer application [here](https://getpocket.com/developer/apps/new)
         * Make sure that it has "Add" permission at least
     2. Go to [My Apps](https://getpocket.com/developer/apps/) and click the developer application you just created
     3. Copy the Consumer Key.
 This will be your `POCKET_CONSUMER_KEY`.
     4. Authorize yourself via OAuth on the settings page
-    * You can create your own Pocket developer application and provide your own credentials
-        1. Create a new Pocket developer application [here](https://getpocket.com/developer/apps/new)
-            * Make sure that it has "Add" permission at least
-        2. Go to [My Apps](https://getpocket.com/developer/apps/) and click the developer application you just created
-        3. Copy the Consumer Key.
-This will be your `POCKET_CONSUMER_KEY`.
-        4. Go to [this website](https://reader.fxneumann.de/plugins/oneclickpocket/auth.php) and obtain the access token.
-This will be your `POCKET_ACCESS_TOKEN`.

 ## Development
 * Run server: `flask run --reload`